LuisSouto/WaveFunctionCollapse_CPP/README.md

 ## Extension for Godot

-I made a Godot extension using this library in a separate repo, with a few examples for level generation.
-If you are also a Godot user, please check it out!
+I made a Godot wrapper of this WFC implementation, with a few examples for level generation.
+If you are also a Godot user, please check it out [here](https://github.com/LuisSouto/WaveFunctionCollapse_Godot)!

 ## Third-party libraries
 Aside from standard C++ libraries, the *stb library* was used to read and write images.
 In particular, `stb_image.h` and `stb_image_write.h`, which are dual-licensed under the Public Domain and MIT licenses.
 The code was taken as is from the [stb repo](https://github.com/nothings/stb).